Scott Morrow (ice hockey, born 2002)

-Scott Dempsey Morrow (born November 1, 2002) is an American professional ice hockey defenceman for the National Hockey League (NHL).
+Scott Dempsey Morrow (born November 1, 2002) is an American professional ice hockey defenseman for the Hartford Wolf Pack of the American Hockey League (AHL) as a prospect of the New York Rangers of the National Hockey League (NHL).
 He was drafted in the second round, 40th overall, by the Carolina Hurricanes in the 2021 NHL entry draft.
 He played college ice hockey at UMass.

 Playing career

 Collegiate

 Morrow began his collegiate career for Massachusetts during the 2021–22 season.
 During his freshman year, he recorded 13 goals and 20 assists in 37 games.
 He was the first freshman in UMass program history to reach 30 points in a season.
 In January 2022, he recorded four goals and five assists in eight games.
 His nine points ranked second among rookie defensemen during the month, and he was subsequently named the Hockey East Rookie of the Month.
 He ranked second among rookie defensemen in goals (13) and points (33), third in points-per-game (.892), and fifth in assists (20).
 Among all defensemen nationally, he ranked eighth in points per game, tied for fourth in goals, and fifth in points.
 Following an outstanding season he was a unanimous selection to the All-Hockey East Rookie Team and All-Hockey East All-Hockey East First Team.
 He was also named an AHCA East First Team All-American.